Edd Byrnes: Post-Warner Bros.

 In August 1963 Byrnes bought up the remaining ten months of his contract with Warner Bros. and left Sunset Strip.
 "No more hipster image for me", said Byrnes.
 "From now on I'd like to establish myself as a movie star."

 Byrnes appeared in episodes of The Alfred Hitchcock Hour; Burke's Law and Kraft Suspense Theatre.
 He travelled to Yugoslavia where he was one of several names in Roger Corman's ensemble war film The Secret Invasion (1964).
 While in Europe he signed to do a TV show in Munich.

 Back in the United States, he made a pilot for a TV series, Kissin' Cousins, based on the Elvis Presley film Kissin' Cousins (1964), with Byrnes taking the part of the lieutenant played by Presley in the film; it did not go to series.
 Byrnes starred in a beach party movie financed by Corman, Beach Ball (1965).
 While working on Beach Ball with Byrnes, Chris Noel complained about his behavior.
 He was in episodes of Mister Roberts; Honey West and Theatre of Stars, and did Picnic; Bus Stop; Sunday in New York; Sweet Bird of Youth and Cat on a Hot Tin Roof on stage in stock.

 The shadow of Kookie hung over him.
 "People think that's the only role you can play", he said in 1966.
 "Producers and directors still think of me as the kid I played on the Strip.
 I've been offered other series but they've still wanted to cast me as the same kid."

 Byrnes returned to Europe for several Spaghetti Westerns, which included the 1967 films Renegade Riders; Any Gun Can Play and Red Blood, Yellow Gold.
 In 1969 he said he made more money in the preceding year than in his entire time at Warner Bros.

 Back in the US he worked mostly in TV; this included episodes of Mannix; Love, American Style; The Virginian; Adam-12 and Pathfinders.
 He was also in the TV movies The Silent Gun (1969), starring Lloyd Bridges, and The Gift of Terror (1973), starring Denise Alexander and Will Geer.

 Byrnes had a supporting role in the Duo-Vision horror film Wicked, Wicked in 1973, starring Tiffany Bolling, and played a TV interviewer in the David Essex film Stardust (1974).

 In 1974, Byrnes hosted the pilot of Wheel of Fortune, but NBC chose Chuck Woolery instead.
+In his autobiography, Byrnes acknowledged being intoxicated during the pilot's taping.

 He was a guest star in Marcus Welby, MD; Thriller; Police Story; Police Woman and Sword of Justice; and was also in the TV movies Mobile Two (1975) and Telethon (1977).